 The second issue is that complexity is crucial to the identity criteria of algorithms.
 Two algorithms might be isomorphic, while the decidability of one algorithm is proportional to a deterministic polynomial function of the size of its input - with k a member of the natural numbers, N, and TIME referring to the relevant complexity class: $\bigcup{k \in N} \text{TIME}(n^k)$ - and the decidability of the second algorithm will be proportional to a deterministic exponential function of the size of its input - $\bigcup{k \in N} \text{TIME}(2^{n^k})$.
 The deterministic polynomial time complexity class is a subclass of the deterministic exponential time complexity class.
-However, there are problems decidable by algorithms only in polynomial time (e.g., the problem of primality testing, such that, for any two natural numbers, the numbers possess a greatest common divisor equal to 1), and only in exponential time (familiarly from logic, e.g., the problem of satisfiability - i.e., whether, for a given formula, there exists a model which can validate it - and the problem of validity - i.e. whether a satisfiable formula is valid).21
+However, there are problems decidable by algorithms only in polynomial time (e.g., the problem of primality testing, such that, for any two natural numbers, the numbers possess a greatest common divisor equal to 1), and only in exponential time (familiarly from logic, e.g., the problem of satisfiability - i.e., whether, for a given formula, there exists a model which can validate it - and the problem of validity - i.e. whether a satisfiable formula is valid).20 for abstraction principles for cognitive computational properties.

-Both issues can be treated by noting that Dean's discussion targets abstraction principles for the very notion of a computable function, rather than for abstraction principles for cognitive computational properties.
 It is a virtue of homotopic abstraction principles for cognitive intensional functions that both the temporal complexity class to which the functions belong, and the applications of the model, are subject to variation.
 Variance in the cognitive roles, for which Epistemic Modal Algebra provides a model, will crucially bear on the nature of the representational properties unique to the interpretation of the intensional functions at issue.
-Thus, e.g., when the internal representations in the language of thought - as modeled by Epistemic Modal Algebra - subserve perceptual representational states, then their contents will be individuated by both the computational constancies at issue and the external, environmental properties - e.g., the properties of lightness and distance - of the perceiver.22 A further virtue of the foregoing is that variance in the coding of Epistemic Modal Algebras - i.e. in the types of information over which the intensional functions will be defined - by contrast to a restriction of the language of thought to mathematical languages such as Peano arithmetic, permits homotopic abstraction principles to circumvent the Burali-Forti paradox for implicit definitions based on isomorphism.23
+Thus, e.g., when the internal representations in the language of thought - as modeled by Epistemic Modal Algebra - subserve perceptual representational states, then their contents will be individuated by both the computational constancies at issue and the external, environmental properties - e.g., the properties of lightness and distance - of the perceiver.21 A further virtue of the foregoing is that variance in the coding of Epistemic Modal Algebras - i.e. in the types of information over which the intensional functions will be defined - by contrast to a restriction of the language of thought to mathematical languages such as Peano arithmetic, permits homotopic abstraction principles to circumvent the Burali-Forti paradox for implicit definitions based on isomorphism.22